totten/pogo/docs/faq.md

 There are a few things you can use to mitigate this:

+1. When calling `pogo`, set the `--allow-stale` option.
-1. Configure the ["ttl" pragma](/docs/pragmas.md) with a very long TTL.
+2. Configure the ["ttl" pragma](/docs/pragmas.md) with a very long TTL.
-2. Work on a patch to generate statically-linked PHARs (e.g. `pogo --compile --out=/usr/local/bin/my-script my-script.php`).
+3. Work on a patch to generate statically-linked PHARs (e.g. `pogo --compile --out=/usr/local/bin/my-script my-script.php`).

 ### How does it cleanup old (previously-downloaded) dependencies?